Flare Up Soothing Tea

 Finally, pour 6-8 ounces of hot water into the mug and stir until all ingredients are dissolved.

-water is being poured into a green mug of tea
+water is being poured into a green mug of heartburn ginger tea

 Also, this mix is very customizable, feel free to sub in liquid honey and coconut milk, or leave out the calcium carbonate- just whatever is simple and appropriate for your diet.

-Finally, we hope this Flare Up Soothing Tea is a blessing to you on your reflux journey.
+We hope this Heartburn Ginger Tea (or we like to call it: Flare Up Soothing Tea) is a blessing to you on your reflux journey.
 We made it because we genuinely want to help you find natural ways to heal and move forward with your life.

 More GERD-friendly recipes from The GERD Chef…